sadginayak/Idnow_Automation_Pytest/README.md

-## <h1>Setup:<h1>
-- Download and install Python (Ignore the step if you already have python installed)
-- Clone this repo, navigate to Idnow_Automation_Pytest folder.
-- Execute requirements.txt file to install all the dependent python libraries using following command and make it pass without any error: pip install -r requirements.txt
-- Update you browserstack username, accesskey and app url in browserstack.yml to execute the mobile test

 # Project Structure

 This project follows a structured approach to organizing code for automated testing.
 Below is a brief description of the key folders and files: